Mikel Arteta angered by VAR decision to overturn penalty as Arsenal slump to Everton defeat

 Arsenal were awarded a penalty in the second period when Dani Ceballos went to ground after a challenge from Richarlison but the decision was overturned after a VAR check ruled Nicolas Pepe was offside in the build-up.

 "This has been building up.
 Enough is enough.
 Today I have had enough," said an irate Arteta.
-"We've had many of them that nobody explains them.
+"We've had many of them that nobody explains.
 It affects a lot of people, our job and most importantly our football club.

 "What they [the match officials] do is behind the telephone.
 That's what I cannot understand.